awsdocs/aws-datasync-user-guide/doc_source/local-console-vm.md

 1. The activation key is automatically generated and displayed on screen\.
 Select and copy this value\.

-1. Using the activation key copied from the last step, use the following CLI command to create and activate the agent:
+1. Using the activation key copied from the last step, use the following `create-agent` CLI command to create and activate the agent:

    ```
    $ aws datasync create-agent --agent-name your-new-agent-name --activation-key generated-activation-key